Hellmann-Lab/Co-evolution-TRNP1-and-GI/README.md

 ### Protein-coding sequence collection

-1) If you want to do the blast search using our scripts, you will need to download genomes listed in table XX (remove downl_genomes, ENSEMBL, NCBI genomes)
+1) If you want to do the blast search using our scripts, you will need to download genomes listed in table XX

 2) `processingL_final.R` - process our own sequence assemblies from targeted re-sequencing